tinear seasonal is a

 tinear seasonal keeps time with the seasons on a small patch of ground in rural New York.

-Some years the work is brewing beer or pressing cider.
-Other years it’s planting trees, tending gardens or building things by hand.
+Sometimes that means brewing beer or pressing cider.
+Other times, it’s planting trees, tending gardens or building things by hand.
 Sometimes it’s writing it down.

 the family and the land

 tinear seasonal sits on a small piece of family land in Gasport, New York.
-Three generations have lived here, and a fourth now wanders its edges.
+Three generations have lived here.
+A fourth now wanders its edges.

-For years I thought a tinear was a real thing and wondered where exactly she planned to put it.
-The name stayed.
+For years, I thought a “tinear” was a real thing and wondered where exactly she planned to put it.

-Ren LaForme returned to New York in 2024 after fourteen years in Florida, bringing with him a love of saisons, fermentation and the strange satisfaction of working with weather and soil.
+I moved back to New York in 2024 after fourteen years in Florida.
+I came back with a love of saisons, fermentation and working with weather and soil.

 what this is

-The goal is simply to stay with one piece of land long enough to understand it — to plant things, make things, and see what changes over time.
+I’m trying to stay with one piece of land long enough to understand it — to plant things, make things and see what changes.

-Not everything works.
-Some trees die.
-Some batches fail.
+Not everything will work out.
+Some trees will die.
+Some batches will fail.

 visiting